 If your friend or family member could possibly be incarcerated at a different jail you should look here: List of all county jails in Minnesota

 A mugshot, also known as a jail intake picture, is a photo that the jail takes during jail intake processing.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your name and booking number will appear on the pictures, and they will be stored at the jail.